 Students make up a huge proportion of the rental market but often don’t switch energy supplier when they move into a student home.

 Our advice to students is when you are looking at accommodation, try to agree with the landlord that you as tenants will be responsible for the energy bills.
-If there is a group of you living together, appoint one person (ideally the most organised!) to manage bills and investigate switching on behalf of the house.
+If there is a group of you living together, appoint one person (ideally the most organised!) to manage bills and investigate comparing electricity tariffs on behalf of the house.

 Energy Advice for Commercial Property Tenants